Juvenile rheumatoid arthritis

 Any or all of these blood tests may be normal in children with JRA.

 The health care provider may place a small needle into a swollen joint to remove fluid.
 This can help to find the cause of the arthritis.
 It can also help relieve pain, too.
 The health care provider may inject steroids into the joint to help reduce swelling.

 - X-ray of the chest

 - Regular eye exam by an ophthalmologist.
 This should be done even if there are no eye symptoms.

 Corticosteroids may be used for more severe flare-ups to help control symptoms.

 Children who have arthritis in many joints, or who have fever, rash, and swollen glands may need other medicines.
-These medicines are called disease-modifying antirheumatic drugs (DMARDs).
-They can decrease or prevent swelling in the joints or body.
+These are called disease-modifying antirheumatic drugs (DMARDs).
+They can help reduce swelling in the joints or body.
 DMARDs include: